Yang monopoles and emergent three-dimensional topological defects in interacting bosons

+$C_2$ for any closed surface is equal to the total ``charge'' of the monopoles it encloses.
+If a smooth deformation of the surface does not touch a Yang monopole, $C_2$ remains unchanged.
+We numerically calculate $C_2$ of 3 particles on a 4D sphere as a function of the radius of the sphere.
+Fig.~\ref{fig1}(e-f) show that $C_2$ is indeed given by the total ``charge'' of the monopole enclosed in the sphere.
+Note that $C_2$ is much smaller than that of non-interacting systems.
+This is because an infinitesimal interaction reduces the $N+1$ fold degeneracy of non-interacting systems to a two-fold one.
+Nevertheless, we have verified that, the total $C_2$ of the lowest $N+1$ bands for weakly interacting systems is indeed the same as that for the corresponding non-interacting systems.

-We now turn to even $N$.
-If the average particle number per site is an integer, i.e., $N=4n$, where $n$ is a finite integer, the many-body ground state becomes unique for repulsive interactions.
-This is best understood in the strongly interacting regime, as bosons prefer to distribute evenly in the four lattice sites so as to minimize the interaction energy.
-Thus, the unique ground state cannot see any topological defects.
-When $g$ is negative, the many-body ground state is four-fold degenerate at the origin of the parameter space, similar to the case of odd particles.
-Away from the origin, an effective Hamiltonian can also be constructed in the same manner.
+{\it 3D topological defects. } If the average particle number per site is an integer, i.e., $N=4n$, where $n$ is a positive integer, the many-body ground state becomes unique for $g>0$.
+This is best understood in the strongly interacting regime.
+As bosons prefer to distribute evenly in the four lattice sites to minimize the interaction energy, the unique ground state cannot see any topological defects.
+When $g<0$, the many-body ground state is four-fold degenerate at the origin of the parameter space, similar to the case of odd particles.
+Away from the origin, an effective Hamiltonian can be constructed in the same manner.
 However, the resultant effective Hamiltonian is distinct.
-The reason is that, the effective coupling between the Fock states, such as $|N,0,0,0\rangle$ and $|0, N,0,0\rangle$, now requires an even number steps of single-particle tunnelings.
-In the single-particle Hamiltonian as shown in Eq.~(\ref{4site}), $t_{12}$ and $t_{34}$ differ by a minus sign.
-This can also been seen from Eq.~(\ref{spinmodel}) that $\tau_z=\pm 1/2$ leads to a different sign of the term $\hat{n}\cdot\vec{\sigma}$.
-This minus sign remains unchanged in the effective model for odd particle numbers, as both the two effective couplings, $\tilde{t}'_{12}$ and $\tilde{t}'_{34}$, are proportional to the odd powers of $t_{12}$ and $t_{34}$.
+The effective coupling between the Fock states, such as $|N,0,0,0\rangle$ and $|0, N,0,0\rangle$, now requires an even number steps of single-particle tunnelings.
+In the single-particle Hamiltonian in Eq.~(\ref{4site}), $t_{12}$ and $t_{34}$ have different signs.
+This minus sign remains unchanged in the effective model for odd $N$, as both effective couplings, $\tilde{t}'_{12}$ and $\tilde{t}'_{34}$, are proportional to odd powers of $t_{12}$ and $t_{34}$.